ElgarL/GroupManager/README.md

 I hang out on the Towny Discord if anyone needs help [https://discord.gg/gnpVs5m](https://discord.gg/gnpVs5m)

+---
-To include Groupmanager as a dependency in your own plugins.
+**To include Groupmanager as a dependency in your own plugins.**

 Add a repository in your pom.xml
 >        <repository>